Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Braziers can now be tipped over to produce Embers
 - Embers can now burn monsters
 - Removed useless trapAction() functions from the Firebars, Turrets, and MovingBlocks
+- Firecrackers now have a small chance to ignite things